Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/big data strategies.md

 # Strategies for big datasets

-CosMx data can be truly huge: millions of cells and thousands of genes.
+CosMx data can be truly huge, containing millions of cells and thousands of genes.
-This prevents many typical analysis strategies.
+This prevents many typical analysis strategies, including many toolkits designed for scRNA-seq data.
 Here we'll discuss ways to work with big datasets.

 ## Strategy 1: be intentional about what data you bring into memory